Skip to Content

 COLUMBIA, Mo.
 (KMIZ)

-The Jefferson City council approved a request by the Jefferson City Police Department for an upgrade to 911 infrastructure at its meeting on Monday.
+The Jefferson City council tabled a request by the Jefferson City Police Department for an upgrade to 911 infrastructure at its meeting on Monday.

-The approval will allow JCPD to upgrade the department call delivery system.
+If approved, proposal would allow JCPD to upgrade the department call delivery system.
 Specifically, it will go from legacy Centralized Automatic Message Accounting (CAMA) trunk lines to a next-generation emergency services IP network (ESInet).
-It will also renew JCPD's five-year contract with Intrado for 911 call handling, which will include a hardware upgrade.
+It would also renew JCPD's five-year contract with Intrado for 911 call handling, which will include a hardware upgrade.

 According to a memo filed with the city, the older system is a "copper-based voice system" and is being phased out by telecommunications carriers.
 That makes support for the system more costly and difficult.
 The memo said emergency communications are increasingly switching to "wireless and data-rich information (text, video and precise location data)," which is straining the current system.